PACT-breckland-lottery

 Skittles

-Skittles and Kiwi have recently been bonded after Skittles reached a year of being with us and Kiwi had lost her friend.
+Skittles and Kiwi were bonded at the sanctuary after Skittles reached a year of being with us and Kiwi had lost her friend.

 Skittles is an albino male who came in without a known age.
 Skittles is quite a timid lad who prefers to keep himself to himself, with time and patience we have no doubt that Skittles will come out of his shell and grow in confidence.
 Since being bonded with Kiwi, he has already started to become more confident and is always out in his enclosure munching hay.